WebAssembly/spec/spectec/test-prose/TEST.md

   h.
 Push val^n to the stack.
   i.
 Jump to the continuation of L.
 2. Else:
   a.
-Let val* be [].
+Pop all values val* from the stack.
   b.
-While the top of the stack is value, do:
+Assert: Due to validation, the label L is now on the top of the stack.
-    1) Pop val' from the stack.
-    2) Let val* be [val'] ++ val*.
   c.
-Assert: Due to validation, the label L is now on the top of the stack.
+Pop the label from the stack.
   d.
-Pop the label from the stack.
+Push val* to the stack.
   e.
-Push val* to the stack.
-  f.
 Execute (br (l - 1)).

+return
+1. Let F be the current frame.
+2. Let n be the arity of F.
+3. Assert: Due to validation, there are at least n values on the top of the stack.
+4. Pop val^n from the stack.
+5. Assert: Due to validation, the stack contains at least one frame.
+6. While not the top of the stack is frame, do:
+  a.
+Pop the top element from the stack.
+7. Assert: The top of the stack is the frame F.
+8. Pop the frame from the stack.
+9. Push val^n to the stack.

 instantiation module
 1. Let moduleinst_init be ModuleInstV (TODO).